-Ocular involvement in SLE occurs in up to onethird of patients and can be the initial presentation of the disease or develop later during its course.
-The eye and its adnexa may be affected at multiple levels, including the evelids, conjunctiva, sclera, cornea, retina, choroid, optic nerve, and orbital tissues.
+Ocular involvement in SLE occurs in up to onethird of patients and can be the initial presentation of the disease or develop later during its course.^{3,4} The eye and its adnexa may be affected at multiple levels, including the eyelids, conjunctiva, sclera, cornea, retina, choroid, optic nerve, and orbital tissues.
 Common ocular manifestations include keratoconjunctivitis sicca (secondary Sjögren's syndrome), retinal vasculitis, optic neuritis, and ischemic optic neuropathy.
 More severe presentations, such as vaso-occlusive retinopathy, carry a poor visual prognosis and often indicate systemic disease activity.5 mediated damage also plays a role.
-Retinal involvement, in particular, often correlates with systemic disease severity and may serve as a for central marker nervous system involvement.
-Early recognition and prompt management of ocular complications are crucial to preventing irreversible visual impairment.
-Given the wide spectrum and potential severity of ocular manifestations in SLE, this case series aims to highlight varied ophthalmic presentations in patients with SLE, emphasizing the importance of interdisciplinary collaboration rheumatologists between and documenting ophthalmologists.
-By and analyzing these cases, we aim to improve awareness, facilitate early diagnosis, contribute to better patient outcomes.
+Retinal involvement, in particular, often correlates with systemic disease severity and may serve as a marker for central nervous system involvement.6 Early recognition and prompt management of ocular complications are crucial to preventing irreversible visual impairment.
+Given the wide spectrum and potential severity of ocular manifestations in SLE, this case series highlight ophthalmic aims to varied presentations in patients with SLE, emphasizing the importance of interdisciplinary collaboration between rheumatologists and ophthalmologists.
+By documenting and analyzing these cases, we aim to improve awareness, facilitate early diagnosis, and contribute to better patient outcomes.